Alexander Fink

 Research Interests

 My research agenda is learning, creating, using, and teaching strategies to build communally owned, just, and sustainable futures.
 My particular focus at present is on the political economy and ecology of data, including data collection, data use, data access/sharing, data economics and infrastructures, and the ideologies surrounding it.
-I identify the study of this, and of methods for transforming it, Community Informatics.
+I am currently working on the use of data in nonprofits and the role of data intermediaries.
 This practice, and thus also my research and teaching, occur at the intersections of participatory research methods, youth leadership development, the history of social movements, and technology.

 Interests: